Nick Valensi: Instruments and influences

-His pedalboard consists of a Visual Sound Jekyll & Hyde Ultimate Overdrive pedal, Boss TR-2 Tremolo, Vox Cooltron Bulldog Distortion, MXR Micro Amp (2) and a Boss TU-2 Chromatic Tuner.
-He has also been seen with an Electro Harmonix Memory Man and a Boss Blues Driver.
-His recent pedalboard consists of a Fulltone GT-500 Distortion/Booster, a Korg Pitchblack Tuner, A Visual Sound Visual Volume Pedal, a Visual Sound Double Trouble dual overdrive, a Maxon Distortion Master, an Electro-Harmonix XO Holy Grail Reverb, an Electro-Harmonix Deluxe Memory Man, and an MXR Micro Amp Boost.
+His pedalboard has included the Visual Sound Jekyll & Hyde Ultimate overdrive pedal, Boss TR-2 Tremolo, Vox Cooltron Bulldog Distortion, MXR Micro Amp, Boss TU-2 Chromatic Tuner, Electro-Harmonix Memory Man, and Boss Blues Driver.
 He uses a Fender Super-Sonic 100-watt head into two Fender 2x12" cabinets.

 He cites his influences as The Velvet Underground, The Cars, George Harrison, Slash, Bob Marley, and Blondie.

 Personal life

-In summer 2006, Valensi married his girlfriend of five years, English photographer and television personality Amanda de Cadenet.
+In summer 2006, Valensi married his girlfriend of four years, English photographer and television personality Amanda de Cadenet.
 With De Cadenet, Valensi has fraternal twins, Silvan and Ella.
 He has a step-daughter, Atlanta, through de Cadenet's first marriage.
 De Cadenet published a book of photographs entitled Rare Birds in 2005, which includes several pictures of Valensi, whom she refers to as her "muse" on her website.
 Valensi has lived with his family in Los Angeles since the mid-2000s.
 In the past, they have lived in the neighborhoods of Van Nuys and Studio City in Los Angeles and in Midtown Manhattan and Park Slope in New York City.